follow

 Directions from Fayetteville to Terry Top trailhead: Take US-19 South toward Beckley for 10.8 miles.
 Exit left toward Glen Jean (you will see an Exxon/Subway on the left).
 Turn right immediately at the stop sign onto WV-6 S/WV-61 S. Travel for 2.7 miles and then turn left onto WV-61 South.
 Travel 1.9 miles and turn left at the large Summit Bechtel sign.
 Drive 1.1 miles along this road and take the first PAVED road on the right (Mill Creek Rd).
 The road soon turns to a gravel-surfaced one.
 Drive 1.6 miles, passing the National Park boundary sign on the left.
 The trailhead will be .4 miles inside the boundary on the right (look for a gate).
 It is marked by a 4’ pole sign (easy to miss).

 Who are we?
-Amy & Shawn, New River Gorge hikers, WV Master Naturalists, and owners of Lafayette Flats Boutique Vacation Rentals in downtown Fayetteville, WV – the heart of New River Gorge National Park.
+Amy & Shawn, New River Gorge hikers, master naturalists, and owners of Lafayette Flats Boutique Vacation Rentals in downtown Fayetteville, WV – the heart of New River Gorge National Park.

 171 N. Court Street